 - Use blankets and throws, instead of burning coal and gas, to keep warm

-Hot weather can also cause the symptoms of long-term lung conditions like asthma and bronchiectasis to flare up, so if you suffer with these conditions then it’s important you carry an inhaler with you and be prepared for the day ahead.
+Hot weather can also cause the symptoms of long-term lung conditions like asthma and bronchiectasis to flare up, so if you suffer from these conditions then it’s important you carry an inhaler with you and be prepared for the day ahead.

 High pollen levels can also make your airways more sensitive, leaving you more prone to coughing and wheezing.
-You can however check the pollen levels here, before you head out.
+You can, however, check the pollen levels here, before you head out.

 One of the best steps you can take to live a healthy life is by quitting smoking, especially if you have a lung condition.
 No matter how long you have smoked for, it’s never too late to stop.
 Click here to see our five ways to stop smoking blog post.